marked01one/basic-resume-html/README.md

 # basic-resume-html
-Just a basic HTML portfolio page
-Will probably improve later on
+Just a basic HTML portfolio page that I will probably improve later on